Why is JIRA the Most Trending and Must-Know Tool for any QA?

 - Is a bug tracking tool that allows software developers to plan, track, and work faster.

 - Is the main source of information for future software release.
 Developers can plan new features to be added and bugs to be fixed in the next release.

 - Helps meet deadlines in time

 - Provides faster feedback

 - Makes integration with third-party software possible

 It’s important to know all aspects of JIRA since it is among the QA test tools that gather most attention.

 - There is restricted file size upload

 - Complicated User Interface

 So there you go.
 That’s some of the essential elements you need to know about JIRA for project management.
+And if you want to get the best software quality assurance services you will surely use this tool!
 If you need any more information on Is JIRA a testing tool or what are QA test tools all about, get in touch with our Quality Assurance experts today!